 Something that Beth said she noticed, was that Samuel was also a Nazarite.
 Hannah said that when she devoted him to God, she would not have a razor touch his head.
 Which means, that at the same time God arranged for two Nazarites at the same time.
 Very interesting.
 Hold on to that thought.

-Samson, and Samuel—and they both judged Israel at the same time, both during the time of the Philistines.
+Samson and Samuel—and they both judged Israel at the same time, both during the time of the Philistines.
 Samson ruled 20 years, and Samuel for 40 years.

 This brings us into some kind of an idea of what was going on in the nation.
 We have Jephthah, Samson, Samuel, and a very young Saul all alive at the same time.

 The Israelites, as it says here as we begin chapter 13, had again rebelled against God.
 And, God, it says, delivered—He did not just let it happen—them into the hands of the Philistines.
-And He allowed them to oppress Israel for 40 years.
+He allowed them to oppress Israel for 40 years.
 Forty years is one of those time periods that mean trial—a time that they need to endure and overcome during which there are things thrown at them that they have to face and conquer.

 This forty year period of the oppression by the Philistines is the longest of the oppressions during the time of the judges.
 God saved the worst for last.
 And of course, the oppression by the Philistines actually worked to bring about the kingship of Saul, and later of David.

 Not only was it the longest, it was also, perhaps, the worst of the oppressions.
 It lasted the whole of Samson's judgeship, the whole of Samuel's judgeship, and it lingered on into the reign of Saul.
-Saul's main enemy for the whole 40 year kingship was with the Philistines, and it took the might and work of David to subjugate them.
+Saul's main enemy for his whole 40 year kingship was with the Philistines, and it took the might and work of David to subjugate them.
 This was something that went on for about one hundred years; that the Philistines were a thorn in the side of Israel.

 I mentioned that it was perhaps the worst oppression.
 I do not want you to get the wrong impression.
 It was certainly a time of severe trial for Israel.
 I do not want to pussyfoot around this oppression of the Philistines.
 But, it was not a severe trial in the way that you might expect.

 When we think of nations conquering other nations we sometimes think that they were cruel, and oppressive, and mean; and ran Israel like an armed camp.
-But, it does not seem from the information that we have, that the Philistines were like that.
+But, it does not seem, from the information that we have, that the Philistines were like that.
 They were certainly warlike.
 They would not have conquered Israel otherwise, because Israel is one of the most warlike people on the face of the planet.
 So, they had to have been at least Israel's equal in that regard.

 Certainly the Israelites were subjugated.
 They were under the heel of the Philistines.
 But, the Philistines did not run Israel like an armed camp.
 It was not like a concentration camp.
 There was not a Philistine in every village who ran the place like the Gestapo might have.